Pine Valley, New Jersey: Local government

 Pine Valley operated under the Walsh Act form of New Jersey municipal government.
 The borough was one of 30 municipalities (of the then-565) statewide that used the commission form of government.
-The governing body was comprised of three commissioners, who are elected at-large on a non-partisan basis to four-year terms of office in elections held as part of the May municipal elections.
+The governing body consisted of three commissioners, who are elected at-large on a non-partisan basis to four-year terms of office in elections held as part of the May municipal elections.
 Each commissioner was assigned a specific department to head in addition to their legislative functions and one of the three commissioners was chosen to serve as mayor.
 Pine Valley has been governed under the Walsh Act, by a three-member commission, since 1942.

 At the time of the borough's dissolution in 2022, the members of the Pine Valley Board of Commissioners were Mayor Michael B. Kennedy, Kendra L. Clark and Debra M. Kennedy all serving terms of office ending May 17, 2022.
 The three commissioners had run unopposed in the 2018 May municipal election.

 The three incumbents—Jane Bromley and husband-and-wife Michael B. Kennedy and Deborah Kennedy—were re-elected in May 2014 to four-year terms of office in an election held entirely by mail to minimize the costs associated with establishing a polling place for the borough's 14 voters.

 Federal, state and county representation

 Pine Valley was located in the 1st Congressional District and was part of New Jersey's 8th state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Pine Valley had been in the 6th state legislative district.
+Prior to the 2011 reapportionment following the 2010 census, Pine Valley had been in the 6th state legislative district.